georgesittas/rlfap-solver/README.md

 ## Usage

 To run the solver, execute the command `python solve.py`, after configuring it as needed.
-Instructions are provided inside this script in the form of comment.
+Instructions are provided inside this script in the form of a comment.
 The problem instances that were tested can be found inside the directory `rlfap`.
 Each instance is described by three text files, prefixed by
 `var`, `dom` and `ctr`, respectively, and followed by the id of the instance.
 Their format is described below: